Dimension-5 baryon-number violation in low-scale Pati-Salam: Minimal setup

 \section{Minimal setup}

 In this section we outline the ingredients generically present in those PS models that allow $\mathrm{SU}(4)$ breaking at scales as low as phenomenologically possible.
 We try to be maximally agnostic with regards to details of the model that are not directly relevant to the focus of this study: accidental baryon-number violation in the effective Lagrangian.
-This includes most details concerning breaking the down-type quark and charged-lepton mass relations, the presence of additional fermions in the theory, and the usual hierarchy problems.
-We intend the following discussion to define our use of the term \textit{low-scale PS} in this Letter.
+This includes most details concerning breaking the down-type quark and charged-lepton mass relations, the presence of additional fermions in the theory, and the usual hierarchy problems\footnote{We note however that models with the particle content we will assume can be made supersymmetric, \textit{e.g.}~\cite{Antoniadis:1988cm}.}.
+We intend the following discussion to define our use of the term \textit{low-scale PS} in this paper.

 In the canonical Pati--Salam model, the fermion content of the SM is extended by three right-handed neutrinos and is then unified into the representations

 of the Pati--Salam gauge group $G_{\text{PS}} \equiv \mathrm{SU}(4) \otimes \mathrm{SU}(2)_{L} \otimes \mathrm{SU}(2)_{R}$, for each generation, \textit{i.e.} $p \in \{1,2,3\}$.
 The lowest-dimensional multiplet that breaks the gauge symmetry to that of the SM is the scalar field $\chi$: